Homemade Pepperoni Pizza

 • Sprinkle cornmeal onto a pizza peel and, working with one crust at a time, transfer the rolled-out dough to the peel.
 Brush with olive oil and poke with a fork a few times to eliminate bubbling while baking.

 • At this point, there are a few different ways to cook the dough.
-The first is our favorite, if you have a pizza stone: Use the peel to transfer the crust to the preheated pizza stone and blind bake for 6–8 minutes.
-Remove from the oven, add sauce, cheese, pizza seasoning, pepperoni, and any other desired toppings, and bake for 8–10 more minutes.
+We like to use a pizza stone: Place the oven rack at the lowest position, add the pizza stone, then heat the oven.
+Once preheated, use the peel to transfer the crust to the preheated pizza stone and blind bake for 6–8 minutes.

-• If you don’t have a pizza stone, use a peel to transfer the crust to the preheated baking sheet and blind bake for 6–8 minutes.
-Remove from the oven, add toppings and bake for 8–10 more minutes.
+• If you don’t have a pizza stone, you can use a metal pizza pan or baking sheet.
+Place the oven rack in the lowest position and preheat the oven.
+Roll out the dough, place it on the metal pan, and blind bake for 6–8 minutes.
+Remove the pan from the oven, add toppings, and bake for 8–10 more minutes.

 • Repeat with the remaining crusts and toppings.